xenify-io/litepaper/README.md

 ## ♦️ Scenario 1: USDy pool price trading at or above $1.00

-  - Suppose you have BNB native chain rewards worth $100.00, and you opt to Recycle when the USDy pool price is $1.00, and 2,500,000 XEN is currently equivalent to 5 vUSDy.
+  - Suppose you have BNB native chain rewards worth $100.00, and you opt to Recycle when the USDy pool price is $1.00, and 2,500,000 XEN is currently equivalent to 5 vUSDy (or 5 USDy).
 In this case, the protocol will mint vUSDy for the burn process, ensuring you receive vUSDy at its predetermined value.

   - Let’s say the cost of burning a batch is $0.50, by taking this into account the protocol will utilise $90.00 of the BNB to mint 18 batches of vUSDy, with $9.00 (18*$0.50) of the BNB being used to cover the total associated burn fees for the 18 batches.
 The remaining $1.00 of BNB will be disbursed to your wallet.